Now Reading

 Fargo opens with the most famous disclaimer among movie opening credits.
 It asserts that what we are going to see is based on a story.
 Though technically, Coen Brothers’ mesmerizing black comedy plucked two little crime elements from the news stories, almost all of the events portrayed are purely fictional.
 More than being a clever marketing ploy, Coen Brothers’ starts pulling their satirical punches from this ‘true story’ disclaimer.
 It interestingly prepares the audience for the array of human absurdities they are going to witness on-screen.
 A similar disclaimer was used in the Fargo anthology series too.

-The movie is set in a small frozen town in Minnesota.
-It largely revolves around a dissatisfied and nearly bankrupt car salesman named Jerry.
+Set in a small frozen town in Minnesota, it largely revolves around a dissatisfied and nearly bankrupt car salesman named Jerry.
 He comes up with a crazy plan to kidnap his wife and ask ransom from her rich father.
 Jerry recruits a couple of goons for his plan.
-But the kidnappers make a mess of everything, and it all draws the attention of local police chief Marge
+But the kidnappers make a mess of everything, and it all draws the attention of local police chief Marge (Frances McDormand).

 Fargo is more about the characters than the plot.
 Though it has the structure of classic film noir, the movie is an observation of the darker and lighter side of human nature.
 Furthermore, the Coens’ subtly convey their observations through remarkable dark humor.